 Is Auburndale a Good Investment?

 Like any investment, the numbers need to work on paper before they work in real life.
 Purchase price, insurance, taxes, maintenance, vacancy, and management costs all factor into whether a property is a smart buy or just an affordable one.
+I can help you run those numbers before you commit.

 Market Data Note